penpen86/W251/HW03/README.md

 * Bucket name: face-images.
 This bucket is set to public, so we can access it.

 ## 3.- Install Docker CE using the instructions on Lab2
-I've created a .sh script to do all the updating and installing (check $DockerCE.sh$ as the files attached to the repo) _(PS: I had to run `sed -i -e 's/\r$//' DockerCE.sh` and `chmod +x DockerCE.sh` to change the End Of Line of the file and make the file executable)_
+I've created a .sh script to do all the updating and installing (check **DockerCE.sh** as the files attached to the repo) _(PS: I had to run `sed -i -e 's/\r$//' DockerCE.sh` and `chmod +x DockerCE.sh` to change the End Of Line of the file and make the file executable)_

 We ran a `docker run hello-world` just to make sure all the installation was a success.